 Staff in Phase 2 are passionate in developing the children’s enjoyment through fast moving, dynamic and immersive learning experiences.
 Our creative curriculum enables teachers to inspire the pupil’s imagination and curiosity.
-For example, in Year 2, the Wild West topic allow pupils to extend their understanding with a memorable horse riding trip to bring the learning to life in a practical and memorable way.

 If you have any questions, please do not hesitate to get in touch.